HIV Overview

 Key Points

-- An investigational drug, also called an experimental drug, is a drug that is being studied to see whether it is safe and effective and how much of the drug is needed to treat a disease or medical condition.
+• An investigational drug is a drug that is being studied to determine whether it is safe and effective and how much of the drug is needed to treat a disease or medical condition, such as HIV.

-- Investigational HIV drugs are studied in medical research studies called clinical trials.
-Once an investigational HIV drug has been proven safe and effective in a clinical trial, the U.S. Food and Drug Administration (FDA) may approve the drug for general use or sale in the United States.
+• Investigational HIV drugs are studied in a series of medical studies known as clinical trials.
+Once an investigational HIV drug has been proven safe and effective, the U.S. Food and Drug Administration may approve the drug for general use or sale.

-- Investigational HIV drugs can only be accessed through clinical trials and expanded access programs.
+• Investigational HIV drugs include both drugs and vaccines used to prevent or treat HIV.
+These drugs can only be accessed through clinical trials and expanded access programs.

 What is an investigational HIV drug?